-It’s time to stop using that useless 6-digit passcode on your iPhone.
-Now that cops around the U.S. are going crazy for the GrayKey, a little box that can crack your iPhone’s passcode in hours, it has become clear that the iPhone’s regular six-digit numerical code is no longer secure.
+It’s time to stop using that useless six-digit passcode on your iPhone.
+Now that cops around the United States are going crazy for the GrayKey, a little box that can crack your iPhone’s passcode in hours, it has become clear that the iPhone’s regular six-digit numerical code is no longer secure.

-Touch ID, Face ID, and better passcodes
+Touch ID, Face ID and better passcodes

-You only have to type in your master password on a few occasions: It’s required after restarting the iPhone, for example, or when you want to update iOS.
-The iPhone also prompts for the password every few days, depending on how long you’ve gone without actually using the iPhone.
-The rest of the time, you skip the passcode entry thanks to FaceID or Touch ID.
+You only have to type in your master password on a few occasions, after all.
+It’s required after restarting the iPhone, for example, or when you want to update iOS.
+The iPhone also prompts for the password every few days, depending on how long you’ve gone without actually using the device.
+The rest of the time, you can skip the passcode entry thanks to Face ID or Touch ID.

 So, step one is to make sure you’re using Touch ID or Face ID.
-Touch ID is slow on older iPhones, but if you have an iPhone 6s or better you’re using the second-generation sensor, which is all but instant.
+Touch ID is slow on older iPhones, but if you have an iPhone 6s or better, you’re using the second-generation sensor, which is all but instant.
 And Face ID is also pretty much instant.

 Change your iPhone passcode to a proper passphrase